CHAPTER TWO

 It is difficult to visualize what the Rudramahalaya looked like when it stood intact and in all its majesty.
 No other edifice of a similar conception has survived.
 We have only some legendary accounts, one of which is from NaiNasi who tells us how the Rudramahalaya was conceived and constructed.
 We give below a summary of what he has written at length.

-NaiNasi has included in his chapter on the Rudramala a poem written in its praise by Lalla BhaTTa.9 The first two stanzas which describe the architecture and sculptures of the temple are as follows:
+NaiNasi has included in his chapter on the Rudramala a poem written in its praise by Lalla BhaTTa.

 Fourteen storeys rise above the earth and seven thousand pillars,